bufbuild/buf-gradle-plugin/README.md

 #### Further configuration

-By default `bufGenerate` will read the `buf.gen.yaml` template file from the project root directory.
+By default, `bufGenerate` will read the `buf.gen.yaml` template file from the project root directory.
 You can override the location of the template file:

 ``` kotlin
 // build.gradle.kts